ing-bank/ingenious-doc/docs/gettingstarted.md

 !!! warning

     **On first use**, Playwright downloads the required browser binaries.
 If the network connection is slow, the recorder may time out during setup.
-    Several dialog boxes might appear during setup, **just click 'OK' to proceed**.
-Once the recorder opens, **close it and start a new recording**.
+    Several dialog boxes may appear during setup.
+Click **OK** to continue.
+Once the recorder opens successfully, **close it and start a new recording session**.

  * INGenious creates/opens the target scenario and test case, then launches the **Playwright Inspector** together with a **Chromium** browser window.